MultiW/imu-analysis/model/README.md

 * Used all available data to train the GBM model.
 Number of datapoints: pole - 421,895, boot - 363,025

 ### ```gbm-boot-model-v4.pkl```, ```gbm-pole-model-v4.pkl```
+> Note: The traing and testing pre-processing procedure may not be accurate.
+The testing data may have been tested on a un-smoothed dataset.
 Training data pre-processing:
 * Model was trained on un-smoothed data